weisp014/weekend-redux-feedback-loop/README.md

 3. Open up your editor of choice and run `npm install`
 4. Run `npm run server` in a terminal
 5. Run `npm run client` in another terminal
-6. The `npm run client` command will open up a new browser tab for you!
+6. The `npm run client` command will open up a new browser tab for you

 ## Technologies
 React, Redux, Node, Material-UI, Javascript, HTML/CSS, PostgreSQL